-In addition, all NCOs must annually submit, by March 31, to the authorized body in charge of interaction with NGOs (e.g., MISD) "information on the NGO activities, including their founders (participants), the composition of their assets, sources of financing and areas the resources are spent on," including property received from foreign sources, with detailed information on each project implemented by the NGO.77 The information submitted by NGOs is entered by the MISD into the NGO Database.78 The NGO Database is an information database formed to ensure transparency and public awareness of NGO activities, as well as to use in the framework of SSP, grant-making, and allocating awards.
-This reporting is mandatory for all NGOs, regardless of their participation in the competition for government social procurement, grants, and awards.79 Administrative liability has been introduced for failure to submit, late submission, provision of inaccurate or false information.80 The requirement to report to the NGO Database applies to the following forms of NCOs: private institutions; public associations; non-profit joint stock companies; public, corporate and private foundations; associations of legal entities in the form of a union (association); and branches and representative offices (separate subdivisions) of foreign and international non-commercial organizations operating in Kazakhstan.
+In addition, all NCOs must annually submit, by March 31, to the authorized body in charge of interaction with NGOs (e.g., MISD) "information on the NGO activities, including their founders (participants), the composition of their assets, sources of financing and areas the resources are spent on," including property received from foreign sources, with detailed information on each project implemented by the NGO.85 The information submitted by NGOs is entered by the MISD into the NGO Database.
+86 The NGO Database is an information database formed to ensure transparency and public awareness of NGO activities, as well as to use in the framework of SSP, grant-making, and allocating awards.
+This reporting is mandatory for all NGOs, regardless of their participation in the competition for government social procurement, grants, and awards.
+87 Administrative liability has been introduced for failure to submit, late submission, provision of inaccurate or false information.
+88 The requirement to report to the NGO Database applies to the following forms of NCOs: private institutions; public associations; non-profit joint stock companies; public, corporate and private foundations; associations of legal entities in the form of a union (association); and branches and representative offices (separate subdivisions) of foreign and international non-commercial organizations operating in Kazakhstan.

-The volume and structure of NCO income, as well as information on the size and composition of NCO assets, its expenditures, the number and composition of employees, their compensation, and the use of pro bono work within the framework of NCO activities may not be treated as confidential business information.81 This means that all information regarding the structure and amount of NCO revenues, including information on foreign funding received, should be readily available to interested parties and presented immediately upon request.
+The volume and structure of NCO income, as well as information on the size and composition of NCO assets, its expenditures, the number and composition of employees, their compensation, and the use of pro bono work within the framework of NCO activities may not be treated as confidential business information.
+89 This means that all information regarding the structure and amount of NCO revenues, including

-76 Art.
+84 Art.
 460-2 CAO RK.

-77 Paragraph 5, Article 41 of the Law on NCOs.
+85 Paragraph 5, Article 41 of the Law on NCOs.

-78 The Law of the RK on SSP, Grants and Awards for NGOs in the RK.
+86 The Law of the RK on SSP, Grants and Awards for NGOs in the RK.

-79 Decree of the Minister of Culture and Sports of the Republic of Kazakhstan of February 19, 2016 # 51 On Approval of the Policies of providing information about their activities by non-governmental organizations and formation of the NGO Database.
+87 Decree of the Minister of Culture and Sports of the Republic of Kazakhstan of February 19, 2016 # 51 On Approval of the Policies of providing information about their activities by non-governmental organizations and formation of the NGO Database.

-80 Article 489-1 of the CAO RK Violation of the legislation of the Republic of Kazakhstan on non-profit organizations: "1.
+88 Article 489-1 of the CAO RK Violation of the legislation of the Republic of Kazakhstan on non-profit organizations: "1.
 Non-submission, untimely submission, or submission of inaccurate or knowingly false information to the authorized body in the sphere of interaction with NGOs in regard to the NGO's activities, their founders (participants), the structure of assets, sources of formation and types of expenditures by non-profit organizations established in the form of a private institution, public, corporate and private NCOs, and also by NCOs established in the form of a private, public, corporate and non-profit organizations in the form of NCOs, shall be sanctioned in the form of a warning.

-2. Actions (inaction), provided for by part one of this article, committed repeatedly within a year after the imposition of an administrative penalty shall entail a fine in the amount of twenty-five monthly calculation indices or suspension of activities for a period of three months".
+^{2.} Actions (inaction), provided for by part one of this article, committed repeatedly within a year after the imposition of an administrative penalty shall entail a fine in the amount of twenty-five monthly calculation indices or suspension of activities for a period of three months."

-81 Paragraph 4, Article 41 of the Law on NCOs.
+89 Paragraph 4, Article 41 of the Law on NCOs.